vectordotdev/vector/website/docs/reference/sources/file.md

   from foobar.rb:9:in `<main>'
 ```

-To consume these lines as a single event with Vector use the following
+To consume these lines as a single event, use the following Vector configuration:
-configuration:

 ```toml
 [sources.my_file_source]